BBC’s Glastonbury webcam captures the Pyramid Stage getting dressed

 Glastonbury Festival’s iconic Pyramid Stage is beginning to get ready for 2019.

-The Pyramid Stage, is by far the most instantly recognised festival stage in the world.
-Rising from the site of a blind spring close to the Glastonbury Abbey/Stonehenge ley line, it is now in its third incarnation.
+The Pyramid Stage, is by far the most instantly recognised festival stage in the world, it is now in its third incarnation.

 Pictures captured via the BBC Glastonbury webcam show what is effectively the 100ft high stage starting to put her finery on.